-My research interests lie at the intersection of political economy and political psychology, with a particular interest in developing countries.
-My dissertation analyzes the impact of providing goods and services on State legitimacy and citizen cooperation with the State.
+My research interests lie at the intersection of comparative politics, political economy and political psychology, with a particular interest in developing countries.
+My dissertation analyzes the impact of providing goods and services on an authority’s legitimacy and ultimately on citizen cooperation with the authority.
 To do so I use both formal and experimental methods.

 You can contact me at firstname.lastname@example.org